Tuscarora Indian intarsia

 Gem/Mineral/Rock Identification

-This five-week course (or one-day seminar) will begin to instruct the student on the differences among gems and minerals and how to identify them.
+In this course, students will begin to learn the differences among gems and minerals and how to identify them.

 Gem Trees

-In this class, typically a one- or two-day seminar, students will learn to form a tree using wire that will then be attached to a decorative base.
+In this class students will learn to form a tree using wire that will then be attached to a decorative base.
 Small, tumbled pieces of gem stones will then be attached to the branches.
 Tools needed: Pliers (flat nose, round and regular nose), wire cutter, 527 glue (get at the craft store), ruler, pencil and paper for notes.
 Wire, tumbled gem stones, and stones for the base of the trees can be purchased at class.

 Glass Bead Making